-- 3.11.1 To be considered for the award of a qualification, a student shall: - (i) Have completed the minimum required credit units as prescribed for the programme with a Cumulative Grade Point Average (cGPA) of at least 2.0 for students who are admitted before 2013/2014; or with a Graduation Grade Point Average (gGPA) of at least 2.0 for students who are admitted in or after 2013/2014.
+- 3.11.1 To be considered for the award of a qualification, a student shall: - (i) Have completed the minimum required credit units as prescribed for the programme with a Cumulative Grade Point Average (cGPA) of at least 2.0 for students who are admitted before 2013/2014; or with a Graduation Grade Point Average (gGPA) of at least 2.0 for students who are admitted in or after 2013/2014. - (ii) Have achieved GPA of 1.0 or above for all courses in the programme;

-- (ii) Have achieved GPA of 1.0 or above for all courses in the programme; - (iii) Have satisfied the requirements of the graduation project/practicum, if any, as prescribed for the academic programme; - (iv) Have completed all the programme requirements (including but not limited to Work-Integrated Learning Programme / Co-operative Education Scheme / Community Service Programme / General Education Framework including the completion of an online learning pack for National and Values Education (NAVE) and receive a passing grade; and - (v) Have attained a valid score of 6.0 in IELTS Academic or equivalent.
+- (iii) Have satisfied the requirements of the graduation project/practicum, if any, as prescribed for the academic programme; - (iv) Have completed all the programme requirements (including but not limited to Work-Integrated Learning Programme / Co-operative Education Scheme / Community Service Programme / General Education Framework); and - (v) Have attained a valid score of 6.0 in IELTS Academic or equivalent.
 Students who have attempted IELTS at least once and cannot attain a valid score of 6.0 may choose to enrol in the ENG4001 English Enrichment Course and can meet the graduation requirement on English language proficiency by successfully completing the course ENG4001. (for bachelor's degree level programmes only).